 So Baptism Means What?

 For outsiders to Christianity, baptism must appear something of an irrelevant curiosity.
-Even the form of baptism offered by the various forms of the Church is by no means agreed.
+Certainly the form of baptism offered by the various forms of the Church is by no means agreed.
 Sometimes it is seen as a naming ceremony, and sometimes more a ritual to mark entry to Church membership.
-Some Christians take for granted the idea of total immersion, whereas those from other denominations seem to prefer a highly formalised symbolic ritual as for example we see with the touching or sprinkling of water to the head as part of infant baptism.
-Sometimes the baptism takes place in the sea or in a river, but for many of those who we might like to think of belonging to the older more established Churches baptism is a much more refined and gentle process.
+I know of Christians take for granted the idea of total immersion, whereas those from other denominations seem to prefer a highly formalised symbolic ritual as for example we see with the touching or sprinkling of water to the head as part of infant baptism.
+Sometimes the baptism takes place in the sea or in a river, but for many of those who we might like to think of themselves belonging to the older more established Churches baptism is a much more refined and gentle process.

 From what most Churches teach about Jesus, it may even seem strange that Jesus wanted to be baptised.
 After all, if he were indeed the Messiah, John would hardly be likely to think of Jesus as needing repentance and a return to the true faith.
 The other gospels certainly seem to record John as initially being unwilling to give him baptism but those of you who followed the Luke reading carefully might have noted that Luke does not even specifically refer to John performing the baptism even if from the other gospels it seems likely he intended this to be understood.